deepaksmallcase/test-release-please/DEPLOYMENT.md

 ### Step 4: Production Deployment

 1. The tag triggers the production CI workflow
-2. Production builds are created
+2. **Simulated production builds** are created
+3. You'll see the build details in GitHub Actions logs
-3. You'll be notified on the `sc-prod-investment-argocd` channel
+4. In a real setup, you'd be notified on the `sc-prod-investment-argocd` channel

 ### Step 5: Infrastructure Approval

-1. A PR will be created for production infrastructure changes
+1. A **simulated PR** will be created for production infrastructure changes
-2. Requires approval from a **code-owner**
+2. Would require approval from a **code-owner** in a real setup
+3. You'll see the PR details in GitHub Actions logs
-3. Once merged, changes go live in **5 minutes**
+4. In a real setup, once merged, changes would go live in **5 minutes**

 ### Step 6: Live Deployment

-1. ArgoCD syncs the changes
+1. **Simulated ArgoCD sync** of the changes
-2. You'll receive an ArgoCD sync notification
+2. You'll see the sync details in GitHub Actions logs
-3. Application is now live in production
+3. In a real setup, the application would be live in production

+**Note**: This is a simulation - you can see all the deployment steps in the GitHub Actions logs.

 ## 📝 Tag Naming Convention